Code-Institute-Submissions/EliteFitness/TESTING.md

 * Contrast between text and background colour.

 #### Membership Options:
-* Clearly labelled section.
+* Clearly labeled section.
 * Information displayed on three easy to read cards.
 * Hover over "Contact Us" to see the colour change.
 * Select "Contact Us" and be redirected to the "Contact" page.
 * Changed screen size to see that the card layout is repsonsive based on screen sizes.

 #### Image Gallery:
-* Clearly labelled section.
+* Clearly labeled section.
-* Image thumbnails are appropriate size and image is not distored/
+* Image thumbnails are appropriate size and image is not distored.
 * Select an image to bring up the full size
   * From here the arrows can be selected to navigate through the other images.
   * The option for an image slideshow is available.
   * The images can be viewed in a grid.
-  * Using a mousewheel will navigate to the next image.
+  * Using a mouse wheel will navigate to the next image.
-  * Selecing "X" will close this view.
+  * Selecting "X" will close this view.
-* Change the screen size to see that the image gallery is repsonsive.
+* Change the screen size to see that the image gallery is responsive.
 * On mobile after selecting on of the thumbnails, swipe to change the image. (checked using personal device)

 ### About:

 #### About Us:
-* Clearly labelled section.
+* Clearly labeled section.
 * Information is legible with contrast between text and background colour.
     * Spelling mistake found and corrected.

 #### Meet The Team:
-* Clearly labelled section.
+* Clearly labeled section.
 * Change screen sizes to ensure photos are not distored.
 * Information is clear and legible.
     * For consistency in this section changed "10" to "ten" in the trainer biography.